ScorpionesLabs/MSSqlPwner/README.md

 This tool is designed for security professionals and researchers for testing purposes only and should not be used for illegal purposes.

 ## Functionalities:
+1. Utilities:
+- `interactive`: allow to use the tool interactively with live execution.
+- `enumerate`: enumerate the linked servers and the chains.

-1. Command Execution: Execute commands using the following functions:
+2. Command Execution: Execute commands using the following functions:
-- `xp_cmdshell` on local server or on linked servers
+- `xp_cmdshell` Execute commands using `xp_cmdshell` on local server or on linked servers
-- `sp_oacreate` (Ole Automation Procedures) on local server or on linked servers
+- `sp_oacreate` Execute commands using Ole Automation Procedure technique on local server or on linked servers

+3. Password Retrieval:
+- `retrive-password` Password retrieval from the linked server.

-2. NTLM Hash Stealing and Relay: Issue NTLM relay or steal NTLM hashes using the following functions:
+4. NTLM Hash Stealing and Relay: Issue NTLM relay or steal NTLM hashes using the following functions:
-- `xp_dirtree` on local server or on linked servers
+- `xp_dirtree` NTLM stealing using directory listing on local server or on linked servers
-- `xp_subdirs` on local server or on linked servers
+- `xp_subdirs` NTLM stealing using subdirectory listing on local server or on linked servers
-- `xp_fileexist` on local server or on linked servers
+- `xp_fileexist` NTLM Stealing using file existence check on local server or on linked servers

-3. Encapsulated Commands and Queries: Execute incapsulated commands or queries using the following options:
+5. Procedure execution using custom assembly and stored procedures:
-- `execute_command` on local server or on linked servers
+- `execute_command` procedure executing commands using custom assembly on local server or on linked servers
-- `run_query` on local server or on linked servers
+- `run_query` procedure executing queries using custom assembly on local server or on linked servers
-- `run_query_system_service` on local server or on linked servers as system user
+- `run_query_system_service` procedure executing queries using custom assembly on local server or on linked servers as system user
-4. Direct Queries
+6. Direct Queries
-- `direct_query` - execute direct queries on local or linked servers as system user.
+- `direct_query` Execute direct queries on local server or on linked servers

 ## Lateral Movement and Chain Exploration: